ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

-Table~\ref{tb:dataset} lists the datasets used in the evaluation.
+3pt \textit{D. Datasets:} Table~\ref{tb:dataset} lists the datasets used in the evaluation.
 The Java dataset is split into Java Standard Edition (SE) and Enterprise Edition (EE) applications.
 For Java SE, we selected four Apache Commons projects: Commons CLI~\cite{commonscli}, Commons Codec~\cite{commonscodec}, Commons Compress~\cite{commonscompress}, and Commons JXPath~\cite{commonsjxpath}.
 For Java EE, we used three open-source applications (CargoTracker~\cite{cargotracker}, DayTrader~\cite{daytrader}, PetClinic~\cite{petclinic}), covering different Java frameworks and a proprietary enterprise application (called ``App X'' for confidentiality).

 For Python, we started with 486 modules from the CodaMosa artifact~\cite{codamosa:artifact}.
 We ran CodaMosa on this dataset, but encountered crashes on 203 of the modules.
-We excluded those modules, resulting 286 modules from 20 projects.
+We excluded those modules, resulting 283 modules from 20 projects.
+We went through these failed modules individually to check whether they were indeed failures.